-A DLC5 Parallel JTAG cable is required to configure the device from the iMPACT Programmer.
-Ensure the cable is plugged in to the computer and the flying leads are connected properly to the device and power supply.
+A DLC7 Parallel-IV JTAG cable is required to configure the device from the iMPACT Programmer.
+Ensure the cable is plugged in to the computer and the ribbon cable/flying leads are connected properly to the board.
+It is also necessary to connect the power jack of the Parallel-IV cable to either the Mouse or keyboard port of the PC.